mitsuhiko/lucumr/about.rst

 All of the open source stuff I work on is BSD licensed which means you can do with it whatever you want.

-I'm currently not accepting donations but if you have some truly interesting problems in your company that you think I might be interested in solving, fire me a mail at `armin@ronacher.eu <armin@ronacher.eu>`_ and maybe we can work together.
+I'm currently not available for consulting or contract work, but you can support my work via GitHub sponsors.

 About this Website
 ------------------